-The San Jose Sharks traded Jayson More, Brian Swanson and a fourth-round draft pick to the Rangers for Marty McSorley on Aug.
+The San Jose Sharks traded Jayson More, Brian Swanson, and a fourth-round draft pick to the Rangers for Marty McSorley on Aug.
 20, 1996.
-He played 113 games for the Sharks, over the next two seasons, scoring six goals and 28 while amassing 326 penalty minutes.
-More and Swanson never played for the Rangers and the draft pick was eventually drafted by to San Jose.
+He played 113 games for the Sharks over the next two seasons, scoring six goals and 28 while amassing 326 penalty minutes.
+More and Swanson never played for the Rangers, and the draft pick was eventually drafted by San Jose.

 The Flyers made out like bandits in the deal.
-They used three of the draft picks to select Simone Gagne, Maxime Ouellet and Justin Williams.
+They used three of the draft picks to select Simone Gagne, Maxime Ouellet, and Justin Williams.
 The fourth pick was traded to the Senators.
-Tampa Bay ended up traded Renberg back to the Flyers on Dec.
+Tampa Bay ended up trading Renberg back to the Flyers on Dec.
 12, 1998, along with Daymond Langkow, for Chris Gratton and Mike Sillinger.

 On Aug.
-20, 2001, Hall of Fame defenseman Salva Fetisov was named the general manager and head coach of the Russian national team.
+20, 2001, Hall of Fame defenseman Salva Fetisov was named the Russian national team’s general manager and head coach.
 The former Devils assistant coach led Russia to the bronze medal at the 2002 Winter Olympics in Salt Lake City, UT.
 Pavel Bure took over the general manager role for the 2006 games.

 Happy Birthday to You

 Aug.
-20 has appropriately produced 20 NHL players over the years.
+20 has produced 21 NHL players over the years.
 The first was Ernest Kenny, who was born on this date in 1907.
 He played in 10 games for the Rangers and Blackhawks during the 1930s.
-The most recent was former Bruins goaltender Zane McIntyre, who was born on Aug.
-20, 1992.
+The most recent was Flames goaltender Dan Vladar, who was born on Aug.
+20, 1997.

-At the time of his retirement in 2011, Drury had played in 892 games, scoring 255 goals and 615 points with the Avalanche, Buffalo Sabres and Rangers.
-He is currently the assistant general manager for the Rangers and oversees the Hartford Wolf Pack, their American Hockey League (AHL) affiliate.
-He is reportedly a top candidate for the vacant general manager position with the Florida Panthers.
+At the time of his retirement in 2011, Drury had played in 892 games, scoring 255 goals and 615 points with the Avalanche, Buffalo Sabres, and Rangers.
+He is currently the general manager of the Rangers.